Lebanese diaspora: Demographics

 Although there are no reliable figures, the diaspora is estimated to be around 4 to 14 million people, far more than the internal population of Lebanon of around 4.6 million citizens in 2020.
 According to other estimates, the number of Lebanese living outside the country is thought to at least double the number of citizens living inside, which means at least 8 million people.
 Of the diaspora, 1.2 million are Lebanese citizens.

 History

 The Lebanese diaspora has always been a target to the Lebanese state to create institutional connection.
-In 1960 the World Lebanese Cultural Union was established under the authority of the President Fu’ad Chehab.
+In 1960, the World Lebanese Cultural Union was established under the authority of the President Fouad Chehab.

-France has always been an important destination for the Lebanese diaspora, because Lebanon used to be a French colony and because French language is massively spoken in Lebanon.
+France has always been an important destination for the Lebanese diaspora, because Lebanon used to be administrated by the French after WWI and because the French language is massively spoken in Lebanon.

-The Lebanese diaspora, while historically trade-related, has more recently been linked to the Lebanese Civil War, with many Lebanese emigrating to Western countries.
+The Lebanese diaspora, while historically trade-related, has more recently been linked to the Lebanese Civil War, during which around 990,000 individuals fled Lebanon, with many Lebanese emigrating to Western countries.
 Because of the economic opportunities, many Lebanese have also worked in the Arab World, most notably Arab states of the Persian Gulf such as Saudi Arabia and Kuwait.
-Currently around 61% of Lebanese citizens resident in Lebanon are Muslim, around 34% are Christian, and about 5% Druze.